jorgebucaran/nvm.fish/README.md

 ### 4. Why fin?
 Why not ____?

 fin learns from my mistakes building oh my fish, wahoo and fisherman.
-It also takes some ideas from fundle.
+It also uses some ideas from fundle.

 Other reasons: